strategineer/personal-website/content/tabletop/fist/mission_template.md

 ---
-title: "FIST - Effrey Jepstein's Island Retreat"
+title: "FIST - Mission Template"
 is_readable: true
 no_search: true
 is_tabletop: true